Parikshit-Vyas/webd-concepts/README.md

 # webd-concepts

+## Authorization vs Authentication
+* Authorization : Granting access to 3rd person to use my details.Granting permissions to 3rd person.
+* Authentication : Proving that user is itself (passing username and passowrd to prove Im the only one trying to login).

+Authorization becomes necessary when we have to deal with many sites , so we cant create many accounts we authorize 3rd party to use our Google account (Oauth).

 ## OAuth 2.0 (Credentials are never shared , only access tokens)

 Instead of providing username or password , we share key to access the same.
 We can revoke that key anytime.
 When 3rd party want our resources they will contact our server , our server will ask us for the permission if it is granted , server gives an access token to 3rd party to access our resources. **Our credentials are never exposed and this access token can be set to expire after a certain time**.
 It also supports refresh token that can be used once access token is expired.